 In November, after two months of strikes, the Board of Education suspended the community board, ending the experiment in Ocean Hill-Brownsville.
 But the debates over the role of anti-Semitism in the community continued, further enflamed by the reading of an anti-Semitic poem written by a student in Ocean Hill-Brownsville and dedicated to Albert Shanker on the radio show of Julius Lester, a black writer with a weekly show on WBAI.
 (Lester later converted to Judaism and became a professor of Jewish Studies.)

-Another educational issue that divided some blacks and Jews in the 1970s and beyond was affirmative action.
+Another educational issue that divided some African Americans and Jews in the 1970s and beyond was affirmative action.
 Many Jews were wary of affirmative action programs for several reasons: having benefited from meritocracy, they believed strongly in individual merit as the basis of equality of opportunity; they had negative associations with any program that smacked of quotas, which historically had been used to exclude Jews from schools, clubs, and workplaces; and they perceived that Jews would not benefit from policies that gave preferential treatment to African Americans over whites.
 The case of Marco De Funis, a white Jewish man, highlighted the Jewish perspective on this issue.
 In 1971, De Funis was denied admission to the University of Washington Law School.
 He brought a suit against the school claiming that he had been the target of discrimination because other students with admission scores below the cutoff (as his were) had been admitted while he had not.
 The original trial found in De Funis' favor, but the Supreme Court of Washington reversed the decision.
 Because De Funis was Jewish and affirmative action already a heated issue in the Jewish community, the case attracted a great deal of attention from Jewish organizations and the Jewish press, with a range of viewpoints expressed both in favor and in opposition to affirmative action policies.
 In 1974, the case came before the Supreme Court and organizations such as the Anti-Defamation League submitted briefs supporting the original decision.
 (The US Supreme Court ultimately decided that the case was moot because De Funis, who had been provisionally accepted to the school while the case was pending, was about to graduate.)